Ralph Engelstad Arena (Minnesota)

 Ralph Engelstad Arena (The Mini Ralph) (REA) is an indoor arena located in Thief River Falls, Minnesota.
 It is used primarily for ice sports, such as hockey, and was built by Jim Kobetsky of Schoen Associates based in Grand Forks, North Dakota.
-The Venue is the home arena of the Thief River Falls Norskies of the SIJHL and the Lincoln High School Prowlers Hockey Programs (often referred to as the 'Thief River Falls Prowlers').
+The Venue was the home arena of the Thief River Falls Norskies of the SIJHL and currently the home of the Lincoln High School Prowlers Hockey Programs (often referred to as the 'Thief River Falls Prowlers').
 It replaced the older Huck Olson Memorial Arena which was home to the prowlers since 1970.

 History

 On February 4, 2002, it was announced the Ralph Engelstad and his wife Betty, whom were living in Las Vegas, Nevada at the time, had donated $10 million which was to be used for a new multi-purpose facility in his hometown Thief River Falls, Minnesota.
 The project was approved in a city council meeting on February 12, 2002.
 Despite the donation, it was clear that additional funds would be needed for the project to come to fruition.
 Thus, a local fundraising campaign began in September of that year, which raised approximately an extra $3 million which was enough money to finish the project.

 The Arena would be officially dedicated on November 29, 2003.
 Though Ralph Engelstad would not live to see this.
 He would die of Lung Cancer on November 26, 2002 at 72 years old.

 In June 2005, The Construction of the Community room, or "Imperial Room" was finished.
 In the same year, A basketball floor and Arena decking were added.

 After Construction was completed, the Engelstad family would donate a further $13 million.

+The arena hosts regional playoffs for high school basketball also.
+The arena also hosts small concerts, large vendor shows, and a rodeo.

+Priscilla Block played during the rodeo in 2023.

+The Harlem Globetrotters played there in 2022.

+In November 2025, the Federal Prospects Hockey League (FPHL) announced an expansion team set to play here starting the 2026/27 season.